Steps and Components of the PHA Process

 Triggers

-The PHA process is triggered when an individual, a community group, or other parties submit a petition to ATSDR to investigate a specific site or facility; when a site is proposed or listed on the National Priorities List (NPL)external icon; or when other federal, state, or local agencies or tribal health departments ask ATSDR for technical assistance
+The PHA process is triggered when an individual, a community group, or other parties submit a petition to ATSDR to investigate a specific site or facility; when a site is proposed or listed on the National Priorities List (NPL); or when other federal, state, or local agencies or tribal health departments ask ATSDR for technical assistance

 There are different meanings of the word “trigger.”
 In this e-manual, ATSDR uses the word trigger to refer to the different types of events that initiate the PHA process.